turbo6412/Ammortization-Calculator/README.md

 # Displays a Ammortization table to help a user pay off a loan each month!

+# Instruction:
-User can input their name and information about the loan they want to take out.
+User can input their name.
+Then they will select the loan they wish to take out and input information about it.

 # Here, the user wants to take out a loan to buy a car, and we can see that the table will display 30 months at a time before asking the user to continue: